benjaminheath238/Silitics/README.md

 ## Licensing

-This software is licenced under the MIT license the definition of which can be found in the [LICENCE](LICENSE) file.
+This software is licenced under the MIT license the definition of which can be found in the [LICENSE](LICENSE) file.